 Toddler Won’t Eat Dinner Tip #9: Make snacks mini meals.

 Little kids can get into the habit of LOVING certain snacky foods so much more than “regular” foods.
-To help shift this balance, offer more of the regular foods at snack time.
+To help shift this balance, offer more of the regular foods at snack time and snacks with regular meals.
 This can help to normalize all the foods as being equally as important.

 I’m not going to tell you not to take their food refusal personally because that is often so impossible, but I will suggest that you bite your tongue with how much emotion you show when they don’t eat something you really want them too.
 So often, the more we want them to do something, the less they want to do it—so stay neutral about the food and talk about other things!